Skip to content

 Saks and Koehler, in their 2005 Science article "The Coming Paradigm Shift in Forensic Identification Science," placed handwriting examination alongside fingerprints and bite-mark comparison as disciplines that lacked the underlying population-frequency databases that rigorous identification science requires.
 Their critique was not that handwriting examiners were wrong, but that the field had not systematically collected the data that would allow probabilistic error-rate estimates for specific feature combinations.
 A court accepting an "identification" opinion without accompanying error-rate data was, they argued, accepting an expert's claim in place of a scientific measurement.

-The National Institute of Standards and Technology (NIST) commissioned and published a series of validation studies through its OSAC (Organisation of Scientific Area Committees) Documents Subcommittee from 2016 onward, culminating in the 2020 "Forensic Handwriting Examination and Human Factors" report.
+The National Institute of Standards and Technology (NIST) and the National Institute of Justice (NIJ) commissioned and published a validation study through the Expert Working Group for Human Factors in Handwriting Examination, convened in June 2015, culminating in the 2020 "Forensic Handwriting Examination and Human Factors" report (NISTIR 8282).
 The key findings were: (1) experienced document examiners significantly outperform laypersons in identifying common authorship; (2) the false-positive rate for experienced examiners is non-zero (i.e., examiners do make erroneous identification decisions); (3) the field lacks sufficient population-frequency data to anchor conclusions to specific likelihood ratios in the way that DNA profiling can; and (4) the conclusion scale in use (the SWGDOC nine-point scale) does not map cleanly onto a probabilistic framework.

 None of these studies overturned the individuality premise.
-What they did was define the limits of what an examiner can scientifically claim.
-A working examiner today should be prepared to explain, under cross-examination, what error-rate data apply to the specific conclusion they are offering, and what the scientific literature's current position is on the empirical limits of the methodology.
+What they did was define the limits of what an examiner can scientifically claim: the current literature supports reliable above-chance discrimination while establishing that false positives occur and that absolute uniqueness claims go beyond what the data can support.
+Examiners should be prepared to address, under cross-examination, which error-rate data apply to the specific conclusion they are offering.
+For the parallel debate in fingerprint science, see the post-NAS statistical-individualization discussion.

 The practical application of the class-vs-individual distinction runs through every stage of a handwriting comparison.
 During the Analysis phase of ACE-V (covered in the next topic), the examiner first characterises the questioned writing: which copybook population does it belong to (class features), and what individual features does it display above and beyond that population baseline?